rodenger/pool/README.md

 # 42 C Piscine

-This repository contains my preperation for the C Pool at 42.
+This repository contains my preperations for the C Pool at 42.
 Each folder corresponds to a specific day (C00 to C013), tackling fundamental concepts in the C programming language.

 ## 📁 Directory Structure